takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 3.02.00 <br>
+    ・ When using the API to play creative rounds, the display of time limits will be canceled if an internal error occurs. <br>
+    ・ When the number of cleared people is displayed on the tool (when the clearable percentage is set), if more players drop out than the border, the clearable number is automatically set to the number of remaining players. <br>
+    ・ When a player becomes a spectator in a point acquisition round, it now shows how many points the player on the border has now. <br>
+    ・ Fixed an issue where the names of creative courses were not uniformly set to capital letters. <br>
+    ・ The specifications of the "round counter" displayed at roll-off, etc., have been changed so that it can be displayed from the middle of the round. <br>
+    ・ The specification to sort by the number of players remaining in the squad list when all teams have 0 points has been eliminated.
+(This is because there is a specification to sort by the number of people remaining when the points are the same.) <br>
+    ・ The font settings for the number of people cleared and the number of people dropped out in the external display have been changed to make them somewhat easier to read. <br>

   ○ 3.01.75 <br>
     ・ Fixed a problem in which incorrect Alpha-3 (country code) was displayed for some regions (e.g., United States). <br>